AzhaelMz/CHALLENGE-LITERALURA/README.md

 ![image](https://github.com/AzhaelMz/CHALLENGE-LITERALURA/assets/158383050/d58f91eb-83c9-4e69-b095-b228289da114)

 - For the last (5th option) you will get the list of the books of the language you write (you can use code or string):

 ![image](https://github.com/AzhaelMz/CHALLENGE-LITERALURA/assets/158383050/4e9f037b-67aa-4d67-9216-21a910c81e86)
 ![image](https://github.com/AzhaelMz/CHALLENGE-LITERALURA/assets/158383050/187e98c9-9188-4b05-ad7f-40778a30e035)

+## 🫡 Conclusion
+I'll will add more features later like pretty format for the results, sub menus and more... if you have ideas or improvments, let me know by my email contact: r.azhaelmanzon@gmail.com and you can ask a pull request to edit. :)